tolstenko/coolify-documentation/coolify-v3/rollsecretkey.md

 9. Go to `/app/db` and overwrite the `prod.db` file with the `prod.db_<date` file. `<date>` is the timestamp when you upgraded to `v3.12.33`: `cp prod.db_<date> prod.db`.
 10. Login to your Coolify instance on the web interface.
 11. Go to `Settings` and fill the `Rollback` input field with `3.12.33` (or the latest version - you can check it [here](https://get.coollabs.io/versions.json)) and click on `Rollback`.

 If you have any questions, please [contact us](../contact.md).

-## Force roll secret key

-1. Login to your Coolify instance via SSH.
-2. Run the following command: `docker exec -ti coolify bash`.
-Now you are in the Coolify container.
-3. You will work in the `/app/.env` file.
-You can edit it with `vi .env`.
-4. Delete `COOLIFY_SECRET_KEY_BETTER`.
-5. Login to your Coolify instance on the web interface.
-6. Go to `Settings` and fill the `Rollback` input field with `3.12.33` (or the latest version - you can check it [here](https://get.coollabs.io/versions.json)) and click on `Rollback`.

-If you have any questions, please [contact us](../contact.md).